SharkHack Spring 2023

-Our hackathon provides women and nonbinary students the opportunity to collaborate and create innovative mobile apps, games, hardware hacks, and more!
+Our hackathon provides students, especially women and other under represented communities the opportunity to collaborate and create innovative mobile apps, games, hardware hacks, and more!

 Student Registration